 Boston University vs Dartmouth: Which School is Right for You?

 Choosing a university can be a daunting task for many students.
 With so many options available, it can be difficult to weigh the pros and cons of each school and make an informed decision.
-In this article, we will be comparing two prestigious universities: Boston University vs Dartmouth.
-By the end of this article, you should have a better understanding of the unique features of each school and be able to make an informed decision as to which one is right for you.
+In this article, we will be comparing two prestigious universities: Boston University vs Dartmouth so you can have a better understanding of the unique features of each school and be able to make an informed decision as to which one is right for you.

 Boston University vs Dartmouth: Academic Programs